camptocamp/c2cgeoportal/doc/integrator/functionality.rst

             # some other configs...
             default_basemap: <some_basemap>

-Optionally you may also indicate what basemap to use for authenticated users (if omitted, the anonymous ``default_basemap`` value will be used):
+Optionally, you may also indicate what basemap to use for authenticated users (if omitted, the anonymous ``default_basemap`` value will be used):

 .. code:: yaml